brucelab/iqpirquant/README.md

 # iqpirquant

-Quantitation of cross-links and deadend peptides based on multiplexed iqPIR cross-linkers
+Quantitation of cross-links and deadend peptides based on 2-plex or multiplexed iqPIR cross-linkers

 Place the following files in a common directory on Linux for running iqpirQuant.php: